toa-io/toa/extensions/configuration/readme.md

 Component Configuration is declared as a component extension using JSONSchema `object` type.

 > Yet there is no way to provide configuration values without a deployment, it is recommended to have default values
-> for all required parameters to be able to run operations locally.
+> for required parameters to be able to run operations locally.
 >
 > [#130](https://github.com/toa-io/toa/issues/130)